Over 2,000 mentors available, including leaders at Amazon, Airbnb, Netflix, and more. Check it out

 Learning to code is like going to the gym.
 You wouldn't expect to get ripped by lifting weights once a month, right?
 The same goes for coding.
 Consistency is key.

 Create a learning schedule and stick to it.
-Even if it's just 30 minutes a day, make coding a regular part of your routine.
+Even if it's just 30 minutes daily, make coding a regular routine.
 Set realistic goals, track your progress, and celebrate your wins along the way.

 Coding can sometimes feel isolating, especially when you're staring at a stubborn error message at 2 AM.
 But remember, you're not alone!